ruby/www.ruby-lang.org/en/community/conferences/index.md

 the Ruby community.

 [RubyConferences.org][rc] is a simple list of Ruby-specific conferences, published collaboratively with the Ruby community.
-There you'll find event dates, location, CFP and Registration information.
+There you will find event dates, location, CFP (Call For Proposals) and Registration information.

 ### Major Ruby Conferences